ids/cluster-builder/README.md

 > Updated for 2024!

-> Broadcom's choice to end Free ESXI is the final nail in VMware's coffin.
-The good news is that there are better choices anyway, such as [Proxmox VE](https://www.proxmox.com/en/).
-Having no way to test against ESXi, I wondered what everyone was doing these days in the home lab, and sure enough, there are better choices.
-[XCP-ng]() was also evaluated but `proxmox` had the polish, and `AWS` did switch to `KVM`.
+> Many of the tips and how-to articles I used came from ex-VMware pros who migrated their home labs to [Proxmox VE](https://www.proxmox.com/en/) after Broadcom decided to kill ESXi and anyone's interest in it.
+The good news is that `Proxmox` is __a big step up__, in so many ways.
+Migrating to the `kvm hypervisor` also meant tossing out `Packer` in favor of `cloud-init`, which offers a much more cloud centric deployment model, and has greatly simplified the deployment model.
+With the `proxmox` deployment, everything happens on the `proxmox hosts`.
+The proxmox CLI is simple and effective, and creating the necessary plays took only a few days.

+[Proxmox VE](https://www.proxmox.com/en/) feels like a private cloud, and no one misses ESXi.

 ## Usage Scenarios

-- Deploy Kubernetes clusters locally to VMware Fusion or VMware Workstation
+- Deploy [Rocky Linux 9](https://rockylinux.org) Kubernetes clusters on VMware Fusion/Desktop
-- Deploy Kubernetes clusters to [Proxmox VE](https://www.proxmox.com/en/) servers directly (work in progress)
+- Deploy [Ubuntu 24.04 LTS](https://ubuntu.com/blog/tag/ubuntu-24-04-lts) Kubernetes clusters on [Proxmox VE](https://www.proxmox.com/en/)

-A simple `ansible hosts` file describes the size and shape of the cluster, and `cluster-builder` does all the rest!
+A simple `ansible hosts` file describes the size and shape of the cluster, and `cluster-builder` does the rest.

 ### Requirements